larry-lu/larry-lu.github.io/_gallery/2018-10-27-New-Orleans.md

 I went to the World War II Museum twice.
 It was arguably one of the best museums I have ever been to.
 It has extensive collections of weapons, documents, and other military artifacts from the WWII.
 The museum also did a great job making the ambience, and it was easy to lose yourself in it.
 Both trips were super informative and mind-blowing.

-{% include gallery id="gallery" caption="This is a second gallery example with images hosted externally." %}
+{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}